hillhacks/website/pages/register.md

 those camping on-site.
 As always, we offer a sliding scale on both of these passes to allow everyone to participate.

-All passes cover lunch, access to daily talks, workshops, and activities plus costs like equipment rentals, facilities rent, shade structures, electricity, internet and consumables.
+All passes cover breakfast, access to daily talks, workshops, and activities plus costs like equipment rentals, facilities rent, shade structures, electricity, internet and consumables.
 The camping pass also includes a tent space and the use of shared bathing facilities.

 {: .table}
 |                  | Suggested   | Sliding scale    |